jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D28-29R1
 Busy days.
 Worked on simple FSM state transition functionality and started foundation for a two agent flocking behavior demonstration.
 Read a bunch about #pygame.

+###D30R1
+Continued building pygame implementation of simple two agent flocking behavior.
+Have the sprit animated with boundary detection working.